1 x Twin Alternator Mount & Fan Belt (200 tdi Defender Engines) .

 This mount will bolt onto your engine using existing bolt holes and is supplied with a water pipe guard and comes with a fan belt.

-From use in expedition vehicles or in any vehicle where you want to power auxiliary equipment using a second battery, up to more extreme use where you need to maximize charge current on which challenge vehicles.
+For use in expedition vehicles or in any vehicle where you want to power auxiliary equipment using a second battery, up to more extreme use where you need to maximize charge current on winch challenge vehicles.

 What you must remember is your batteries are just an electric storage tank, it’s the alternators that do the hard work, the quicker you can charge the batteries the more power you will have, even with a split charge system you still only have one alternator supplying your electrical system.